kbanner14/MApp-Rpackage/README.md

 The `{MAPP}` package provides plotting functions to help researchers digest results from the model averaging procedure when applied to partial regression coefficients.
 There are four major plotting functions:

 - `MApp_bms()` works with `bma` objects obtained from the `bms()` function @BMS (details about the `bms()` function can be found in `vignette("BMS")`.
-- `MApp_MCMC` works with default output from the implementation of model averaging using the `OpenBUGS` @BUGS or self programmed RJMCMC samplers.
+- `MApp_MCMC` works with default output from the implementation of model averaging using the `OpenBUGS` or self programmed RJMCMC samplers.
-- `MApp()` works with lists of posterior draws.
+- `MApp_AIC()` works with a data frame, conducts AIC or AICc based model averaging for all-subsets regression.
+Returns the MAP plot and Model averaged results.
 - `MApp_IC()` works with approximate posterior model probabilities estimated with AIC or BIC and estimates and standard errors of partial regression coefficients from all individual models.

 # Load `{MAPP}`